box/developer.box.com/content/guides/applications/custom-apps/jwt-setup.md

  Windows users can install and use the [Cygwin][cygwin] package to run OpenSSL.
 </Message>

-Next, head over to your application in the [developer console][devconsole] and select the"Configuration" link from the left sidebar in your application and scroll down to the "Add and Manage Public Keys" section.
+Then, navigate to the configuration tab for your application in the [Developer console][devconsole] and scroll down to the **Add and Manage Public Keys** section.

 <ImageFrame border width="600" center>
   ![Add and Manage keys](../images/app-add-keys.png)
 </ImageFrame>

-Click the "Add a Public Key" button to have Box upload the public key you created before.
+Click the **Add a Public Key** button, enter the public key generated using the steps above and click **Verify and Save**.

 ## App Authorization

-Once a keypair has been added to the application it will need to be authorized within the Box enterprise by the enterprise Admin User.
+Once a keypair is successfully added to your application your Box enterprise Admin needs to authorize the application within the Box Admin Console.

-Head over to your application in the [developer console][devconsole] and select the "General" link from the left sidebar in your application and scroll down to the "App Authorization" section.
+Navigate to the **General Settings** tab for your application within the [developer console][devconsole] and scroll down to the **App Authorization** section.

 <ImageFrame border width="400" center>
   ![Add and Manage keys](../images/app-authorization.png)
 </ImageFrame>

-This will send an email to your enterprise admin to have them enable your application.
-More information on this process is available in our [community article on app authorization][app-auth].
+Click **Submit and Review** to send an email to your Box enterprise Admin for approval.
+More information on this process is available in our [support article for app authorization][app-auth].

-### Re-authorization on changes
+### Re-authorization after making configuration changes

 When the application's scopes or access level change the application needs to be re-authorized.
 Repeat the process above and request a new Access Token for the